-On the other hand, PAM for the cloud refers to a PAM software used to manage and secure access to services and systems that reside in the cloud.
-These services may include the cloud portal itself, databases, servers, storage, applications, networking infrastructure, what have you.
+On the other hand, PAM for the cloud refers to PAM software used to manage and secure access to services and systems that reside in the cloud.
+These services may include the cloud portal, databases, servers, storage, applications, networking infrastructure, and other network architecture.

 Per Gartner’s 2018 Magic Quadrant for PAM report, more than 50% of organizations with PAM implementations will opt for just-in-time privileged access over long-term privileged access by 2022, which is significantly higher than today (under 25%).

-In terms of granting privileged access to users, services, and applications in the IT landscape, persistent accounts have been the norm.
-However, with persistent accounts comes an overhead of constant maintenance and management, as well as high-risk exposure.
+Persistent accounts have been the norm in terms of granting privileged access to users, services, and applications in the IT landscape.
+However, with persistent accounts comes an overhead of constant maintenance and management and high-risk exposure.

 Due to the cloud’s ephemeral nature, this exposure becomes multi-fold.

-Minimizing these accounts not only decreases the attack surface but also reduces audit concerns.
-Facilitating Just-in-time access is a key component of an effective strategy for securing privileged access across cloud systems.
+Minimizing these accounts decreases the attack surface and reduces audit concerns.
+Facilitating Just-in-time access is a vital component of an effective strategy for securing privileged access across cloud systems.

-Traditional mechanisms have separate IDs/accounts for regular vs. privileged access.
-When it comes to cloud platforms, especially SaaS applications, this increases user license costs, adding an overhead to the lifecycle management of extra accounts.
+Traditional mechanisms have separate IDs/accounts for regular vs privileged access.
+When it comes to cloud platforms, especially SaaS applications, this increases user license costs, adding an overhead to the lifecycle management of additional accounts.

-Securing privileged access for the cloud requires understanding multiple channels or conduits that could provide privileged access, as well as the challenges in securing those conduits.
+Securing privileged access to the cloud requires understanding multiple channels or conduits that could provide privileged access and the challenges in securing those conduits.

-These include workloads, management portals, short/long term access keys, service accounts, and instance metadata, among others.
+These include workloads, management portals, short/long-term access keys, service accounts, and instance metadata.
 Each of these interfaces interacts with the underlying cloud services in a different way.

-Therefore, the key is to identify all possible interfaces in an organization’s cloud environment in order to determine access scope, out-of-band access, access proliferation, rogue access, and avoid any access leaks.
+Therefore, the key is to identify all possible interfaces in an organization’s cloud environment in order to determine access scope, out-of-band access, access proliferation, and rogue access and avoid any access leaks.

 Organizations are not quite able to grasp the concept of the shared responsibility model.
-When it comes to PAM, this becomes all the more important.
+When it comes to PAM, this becomes all the more critical.

 A responsibility matrix of compliance objectives/requirements pertaining to PAM for the cloud should be mapped between cloud service providers and organizations.
 This would help show a clear delineation of duties, setting the right expectations for the organization teams’ roles and responsibilities.

-Securing privileged access for the cloud requires the PAM solution to be resilient and capable of handling the scale and volume demands of the cloud.
+Securing privileged access to the cloud requires the PAM solution to be resilient and capable of handling the scale and volume demands of the cloud.

-The model should allow faster upgrades and rapid deployments, constantly adding to business value and causing significant cost savings (infrastructure, operational costs).
+The model should allow faster upgrades and rapid deployments, constantly adding to business value and causing significant cost savings (infrastructure and operational costs).